Google is slowly killing Fitbit — should you still buy one?

 What’s going on with Fitbit?

 Google bought Fitbit in January 2021 for $2.1 billion.
-At the time, the Mountain View, California tech giant promised it would take a hands-off approach to Fitbit, much to the relief of Fitbit owners everywhere, myself included.
+At the time, the Mountain View, California tech giant promised it would take a hands-off approach, much to the relief of Fitbit owners everywhere, myself included.
 But that promise turned out to be false.

-When the flagship smartwatch Fitbit Sense 2 launched in September 2022, many of the smart features offered in the original Sense model had been removed, including support for Google Assistant and a handful of third-party apps.
+When the flagship smartwatch Fitbit Sense 2 launched in September 2022, many of the smart features offered on the original Sense model had been removed, including support for Google Assistant and a smattering of useful third-party apps.
 The Sense 2 and its little brother, the Versa 4, also shipped with WiFi deactivated and no support for local music playback — again, unlike their predecessors.

-Around this same time, the announcement was made that all Fitbit owners would be required to have a Google account to continue using their devices, something that didn't sit well with many.
+That same fall, Google degreed that all Fitbit owners would be required to have a Google account to continue using their devices, something that didn't sit well with many.

 The Fitbit Sense 2 on a blue rubber strap, shown on a user's wrist against a red background.